-The directors closely monitor capital and liquidity, having regard to the Company's obligations under its AFS Licence and the Trust Deed.
-Furthermore, although lending for construction and development activities is more than a minor part of the Company's activities, lending is made only on a progressive funding basis, requiring certification by an independent quantity surveyor about the cost to complete the project before drawdowns can be made to pay for works to date.
+The directors closely monitor capital and liquidity, having regard to the Company's obligations under its AFSL and the Trust Deed.
+Furthermore, although lending for construction and development activities has historically been more than a minor part of the Company's activities, lending is made only on a progressive funding basis, requiring certification by an independent quantity surveyor about the cost to complete the project before drawdowns can be made to pay for works to date.